 In this module you will develop your experimental technique and gain experience of some key instruments and methods.
 The experiments will cover electrical measurements, optics and radiation.
 You will also learn how to use a computer to control experiments and to record data directly from measuring instruments.

 In this year-long module you’ll be introduced to the physics of atoms, nuclei and the fundamental constituents of matter and their interactions.
 You’ll gain knowledge about the quantum mechanical description of their interactions.
 Every week, you’ll have two hours of lectures; you'll also have five 90-minute workshops throughout the year to aide your understanding.

 Introduction to Solid-State Physics

 You will carry out a project drawn from one of several areas of physics.
-The project may be experimental or theoretical in nature.
+The project may be experimental, theoretical or computational in nature.
 Many of the projects reflect the research interests of members of academic staff.
 You’ll work in pairs and will be expected to produce a plan of work and to identify realistic goals for your project.
 Each pair has a project supervisor responsible for setting the project.

 Typical Optional Modules

 Here is a small sample of modules you will be able to choose from: